rgravina/Kii-Node-Map/Readme.md

 ## Installation

-### From the developer portal
-If downloaded from the developer portal, the app id, key and site for the 'Kii Tutorial' app will be entered in the file `lib/modules/init.js`.

-### From the Github repository
+First, create (or have ready) an app on Kii Cloud.
+You can create one via the [developer portal](http://developer.kii.com).
-To run directly from this repository, please replace these values in `lib/modules/init.js` with your app id, app key and site:
+Then, replace these values in `lib/modules/init.js` with your app id, app key and site:

 ```javascript
 Kii.initializeWithSite(